Rednexie/ip-fastify/README.md

 # ip-fastify
-Basic IP API using node.js
+Basic IP API using node.js and fastify